EXPLORE OUR DEPARTMENTS

 In 1988, our CEO Digby Fairweather founded the National Jazz Archive which holds collections of books, periodicals, posters, photographs and letters.
 The archive is still flourishing today.
 In 2015, due to a lack of space, the NJA was unable to expand to take on physical artefacts such as our Humphrey Lyttelton collection - so a hunt for a new space began.

-Our project began within our current Research Centre room (see map) on the lower floor of the Beecroft Art Gallery.
-With our important heritage artefacts, over-stock from the National Jazz Archive and other collections curated by Digby, we created an 'Aladdin's cave' of Jazz Heritage within the small room provided by Southend Borough Council.
+Our project began within our important heritage artefacts, over-stock from the National Jazz Archive and other collections curated by our founders.
+We created an 'Aladdin's cave' of Jazz Heritage within the small room provided by Southend Borough Council.

 It was at this point we realised that there had never been a flagship cultural centre for the art form in the UK - as opposed to the Cecil Sharp House for Folk Music.
-Because of our new space, we took the opportunity to establish a cultural centre for the craft that applies to performance, art, dance, its heritage, sound and more.
+We took the opportunity to establish a cultural centre for the craft that applies to performance, art, dance, its heritage, sound and more.